svartarfal/policies/Dai_dedun/PRIVACY_POLICY.md

-# Privacy Policy for Goaterino

-**Last Updated: December 18, 2025**

-## Introduction

-This Privacy Policy explains how *Goaterino* ("we", "our", or "the app") handles information when you use our mobile game application.
-We are committed to protecting user privacy and complying with Google Play Developer Program Policies, including Family and Children’s Privacy requirements.

----

-## Information We Collect

-### Information You Provide
-Goaterino does not require user registration, account creation, or login.
-Users are not asked to provide any personal information to use the app.

-### Automatically Collected Information
-The app may collect limited, non-personally identifiable technical information necessary for proper operation and improvement, including:

-- **Device Information**: Device type, operating system version, and basic technical identifiers required for app functionality and stability.
-- **Usage Data**: Anonymous gameplay data such as session duration, level progression, and in-app interactions.
-- **Crash and Performance Data**: Anonymous diagnostic data used to detect errors and improve performance.

-No advertising identifiers are collected.

----

-## How We Use Information

-Automatically collected information is used solely to:

-- Ensure proper app functionality
-- Monitor app stability and performance
-- Identify and fix bugs or crashes
-- Improve gameplay experience and usability

----

-## Data Sharing and Disclosure

-We do not sell, rent, or trade user data.

-Information may be disclosed only in the following limited circumstances:
-- When required by law or legal process
-- To protect the rights, safety, or security of users or the app

----

-## Children’s Privacy

-Goaterino is designed for general audiences, including children.
-The app does not collect personally identifiable information from any users, including children under the age of 13.

-The app complies with applicable children’s privacy laws and regulations, including the Children’s Online Privacy Protection Act (COPPA).

----

-## Third-Party Services

-Goaterino uses essential third-party services provided by **Google Play Services** solely for core functionality, app stability, and crash reporting.

-These services may collect limited, anonymous technical data in accordance with their own privacy policies.
-We do **not** use third-party advertising, marketing, or user profiling services.

----

-## Data Retention

-Anonymous technical and usage data is retained only for as long as necessary to fulfill the purposes outlined in this Privacy Policy and is then deleted or anonymized.

----

-## Data Security

-We apply reasonable technical and organizational measures to protect any collected data.
-However, no electronic storage or transmission method is completely secure.

----

-## Your Rights

-Since the app does not collect personally identifiable information, there is no personal data for users to access, modify, or delete.
-Users may stop all data collection by uninstalling the app at any time.

----

-## Changes to This Privacy Policy

-We may update this Privacy Policy when necessary.
-Any changes will be reflected on this page with an updated "Last Updated" date.
-Continued use of the app constitutes acceptance of the updated policy.

----

-## Contact Us

-If you have any questions or concerns regarding this Privacy Policy, please contact us:

-**Email:** studiosthisplay@gmail.com
+Privacy Policy for DaiDedun
+Last Updated: April 15, 2026

+Introduction
+This Privacy Policy explains how DaiDedun ("we", "our", or "the app") handles information.
+DaiDedun is a professional personal finance and wealth management tool.
+We are committed to protecting your privacy and ensuring that your financial data remains under your total control.

+DaiDedun is designed as a "Local-First" application.
+This means your financial records are stored directly on your device, not on our servers.

+Information We Collect
+Financial Data (User-Generated Content)
+All data you enter into the app—including income, expenses, assets in The Vault (Gold, Property, Currencies), and custom hashtags—is stored locally on your device.

+We do not have access to your financial records.

+We do not collect your bank account details or balance information.

+Information You Provide
+DaiDedun does not require account registration, cloud syncing, or profile creation.
+You can use all features of the app anonymously.

+Automatically Collected Information
+To ensure app stability and a professional user experience, the app may collect limited, non-personally identifiable technical data:

+Device Information: Model and operating system version.

+Performance Logs: Anonymous crash reports to identify and fix technical bugs.

+Data Storage and Security
+Local Storage
+Your data is stored within the app's private directory on your Android device.
+Since we do not use cloud storage for your financial data, you are responsible for the security of your device and any manual backups you create.

+Data Sharing
+We do not sell, rent, trade, or share your data with any third parties.
+Your financial life stays on your phone.

+Third-Party Services
+DaiDedun uses essential services provided by Google Play Services solely for:

+App updates and distribution.

+Basic crash reporting and stability monitoring.

+These services do not have access to the financial data you enter within the app.
+We do not use third-party advertising or data-mining tools.

+Children’s Privacy
+DaiDedun is a general audience financial tool.
+We do not knowingly collect or solicit personal information from anyone, including children under the age of 13 (or the applicable age in your jurisdiction).

+Your Rights and Data Control
+Access and Deletion: You have full control over your data.
+You can edit or delete any entry at any time.

+Full Erasure: Uninstalling the app will automatically delete all locally stored data associated with DaiDedun.

+Export: If available in your version, any data export features (e.g., PDF or CSV) are processed locally on your device.

+Changes to This Privacy Policy
+We may update this Privacy Policy as we add new professional features (such as optional cloud backup in the future).
+Any changes will be updated here with a new "Last Updated" date.

+Contact Us
+If you have any questions about how DaiDedun protects your privacy, please contact the team:

+Email: studiosthisplay@gmail.com